LukasLikesPython/spherical_tensor_operator_library/readme.md

 from reference [A. Varshalovich, A. N. Moskalev, and V. K. Khersonskii, Quantum Theory of Angular Momentum.
 Singapore: World Scientific, 1988].

+This project is part of my master thesis at the UoO.
+I will add the notes after handing in my thesis.

 ## Authors

 - [Lukas Huth](https://github.com/LukasLikesPython)

+## Installation
-## InstallationInstall my-project with pip
+Install my-project with pip
 ```bash
   pip install stolpy
 ```